Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Motivation: Bayesian variable selection and mixtures of -priors

-where $\phi$ denotes the density of the multivariate normal distribution and $f(g \mid \bfgamma)$ is a suitable hyperprior on the common shrinkage parameter $g$.
-When this hyperprior is chosen carefully (e.g., an appropriately scaled member of the Compound Confluent Hypergeometric distribution introduced in \citealp{gordy1998generalization}), and under mild regularity conditions, Bayes factors based on mixtures of $g$ priors have various appealing theoretical properties \citep{liang2008mixtures,bayarri2012criteria,li2018mixtures}.
-For example, the procedures are model selection consistent (the posterior probability of the true model converges in probability to 1 as the sample size grows) and information consistent (if the sequence of likelihood ratio tests associated with a sequence of samples of fixed size grows to infinite, then so does the Bayes Factor).
+where $\phi$ denotes the density of the multivariate normal distribution and $f(g \mid \bfgamma)$ is a suitable hyperprior.
+When $f(g \mid \bfgamma)$ is chosen carefully (e.g., an appropriately scaled member of the Compound Confluent Hypergeometric distribution introduced in \citealp{gordy1998generalization}), and under mild regularity conditions, Bayes factors based on mixtures of $g$ priors have various appealing theoretical properties like model selection consistency and information consistency \citep{liang2008mixtures,bayarri2012criteria}.

-While the framework discussed above is the basis for much of the literature on Bayesian variable selection in linear models, procedures based on mixtures of $g$ priors do suffer from some undesirable properties.
-In particular, \cite{som2014paradoxes} and \cite{som2016conditional} showed that Bayes factor based on mixtures of $g$ priors suffer from the so-called conditional Lindley paradox.
+In spite of these strong theoretical guarantees, procedures based on mixtures of $g$ priors do suffer from some undesirable properties.
+For example, \cite{som2014paradoxes} and \cite{som2016conditional} showed that Bayes factor based on mixtures of $g$ priors suffer from the \textit{conditional Lindley paradox}.
 Roughly speaking, this ``paradox'' states that, when comparing nested models, if at least one of the regression coefficients common to both models is large relative to other coefficients present only in the bigger model, the Bayes factor will place too much weight on the smaller model irrespective of the data generating model.
-More concretely, consider the two models,
+Consider the two models,

 where $\bfX_1$ and $\bfX_2$ are $n\times p_1$ and $n\times p_2$ dimensional matrices such that $\bfX_1^T\bfX_2 = \bfzero$, $\bfbeta_1$ and $\bfbeta_2$ are $p_1$ and $p - p_1$ dimensional vectors, and $\bfepsilon$ is the observational noise.
 Further, for fixed $n$, $p_1$, $p$, $\bfX_1$, $\bfX_2$, $\beta_0$, $\bfbeta_2 \ne \bfzero$ and $\bfepsilon$, consider a sequence of vectors $\{ \bfbeta_1(N) : N \in \naturals\}$ and the associated sequence $\{ \bfy(N) : N \in \naturals\}$ such that $\bfy(N) = \bfones_n\beta_0 + \bfX_{1}\bfbeta_1(N)+\bfX_{2}\bfbeta_2+\bfepsilon$.